paulbricman/secondbrain/_buffer.md

 Fluid seach output resembles working memory
-Second brain has a cognitive architecture (buffer as stm, fluid as wm, non-linear as semantic network) Second brain cognitive architecture guides human-machine collaboration
+Second brain has a cognitive architecture (buffer as stm, fluid as wm, non-linear as semantic network) Second brain cognitive architecture guides human-machine collaboration Second brain reflects cognitive architecture with higher fidelity, enabling dialogue Tools for thought should focus on the basics, amplify fundamentals (Douglas) Tools for thought should aim for cognitive ergonomics?
+Second brain development is an active measure against cognitive decline

 Equity trumps equality with non-uniform priors

-Second brain development is an active measure against cognitive decline